decodelabs/archetype/README.md

 Archetype provides a generic frontend to resolving implementation classes for a named interface with an extensible plugin architechture.

-_Get news and updates on the [DecodeLabs blog](https://blog.decodelabs.com/tag/decodelabs-archetype)._

 ---

 ## Installation